nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Booklists/Books.md

 During her visit to the author's house to receive the manuscript of sequel, She met with the _proxy_ of the author, and also, she was also given an antique book chest.
 The book chest is actually a time machine and connected to the book chest in the past.
 After discovering it, she exchanges words, books, and a life story with the owner of the book chest in the past.

 During their exchange of book opinion, I was so mesmerized by it.
-It give me courage to try reading book again.
+It give me a reason to try reading book again.
 So, going to the local bookstore, and I am really curious about how good is the book that they’re talks.
-Unfortunately, they didn’t sell it and I just picked a book according to their synopsis.
+Unfortunately, they didn’t sell it and I just random pick a book and choose it according to their synopsis.

 The book that I bought was **Hamlet** and **Macbeth** by William Shakespeare.
 I felt so stupid while reading these books, there are so many [Figures of Speech](https://en.wikipedia.org/wiki/Figure_of_speech) in the book and English isn’t my first language, I was overwhelmed and felt dejected.
 I was wondering if I am the only person who thinks like that.